rocky-linux/documentation/docs/labs/networking/lab7-samba.md

 #### To Install the Samba server application

-1. Use the dnf utility to install the Samba server and client package on your server
+0. Use the dnf utility to install the Samba server and client package on your server
    Type:
     ```bash
     sudo dnf install -y samba
     ```

-#### To configure the Samba Service
+#### To configure Samba

 1. Create a directory to be shared named samba-share under the /tmp folder.
 Type:

     ```bash
     mkdir /tmp/samba-share
     ```
 2. Let's create a basic Samba Configuration to share the /tmp/samba-share folder.
    Do this by creating a new share definition in the Samba configuration file:

     ```bash
     sudo tee -a /etc/samba/smb.conf << 'EOF'